The children of pathological (love) relationships

 Brown also discusses how she “normalises” his behaviours.
 In doing so, she takes on his values and begins to see the world from his point of view.
 In essence, she becomes his enabler.
 Giving her children to her ex-partner is provided as an example.
 One of the key points she makes is, even if she’s no longer in the relationship, she needs professional help.
 This is to support her recovery, in particular to address her high levels of stress and “disordered” thinking.
 If she doesn’t receive this help, then she is at risk of returning to him.
 She is also at risk of getting into another unhealthy relationship.

 Like Brown, Hennessey (in his book The Mind of the Intimate Male Abuser; How he gets inside her head), discusses his ability to“play” her, as well as the system.
 He refers to repeat intimate partner abusers (as opposed to situational abusers) as conmen and psychephiles.
 As do paedophiles, they use tactics to groom and get inside the head of their “target”.
 Through his years of work in the field of domestic violence, he’s come to conclude that the intention of the repeat abuser is always to pull the wool over other’s eyes.
 He never wants to be exposed.
-Her wants her to seem irrational.
+He wants her to seem irrational.
+And he doesn’t love his children.
+They’re just his pawns in getting his needs met.

 While I agree with Brown and Hennessey about the trickiness and destructiveness of his character, I am uncomfortable with their black and white stance that he is bad and that she is good.
 It’s convenient and simplistic to believe that he is ‘other worldly’.
 It’s a way of separating ourselves from him and from the idea that he’s been shaped by societal forces.
 When I hear statements like he turned out “bad” even though he came from a normal family and had a happy childhood, I always wonder what else might have gone on.
 On all accounts, unless you had an insider’s view, you would have thought mine was a “normal” family.